Sanjay Khosla

-Sanjay Khosla is a senior fellow, Kellogg School of Management, Northwestern University, USA and a senior advisor and Boston Consulting Group.
+Sanjay Khosla is a senior fellow at Kellogg School of Management, Northwestern University, and a senior advisor at Boston Consulting Group.

-Khosla was president, developing markets of Kraft Foods (now Mondelez International) from Jan 2007 to March 2013, responsible for 65,000 people in over 60 countries and brands like Cadbury, Oreo, Milka, Trident.
+Khosla was president, developing markets of Kraft Foods (now Mondelez International) from Jan 2007 to March 2013.
+During his tenure Kraft Foods employed 65,000 employees in over 60 countries and operated brands like Cadbury, Oreo, Milka, Trident.
 During his tenure, Khosla: